Meet the celebrities taking part

 • Dan Hudson – Comedian and Podcaster (Marie Curie

-• Dani King – former Olympic cyclist (Action Medical Research)
+• Dani King – Former Olympic cyclist (Action Medical Research)

 • Dejon Noel-Williams – former footballer and Love Island 2025 contestant